starpu-runtime/starpu/README.md

 $ make install
 ```

+### If building fails

+Please post the commands you used to build, your whole build log, and the obtained `config.log` in the bug report.

 ### Windows build

 StarPU can be built using MinGW or Cygwin.
 To avoid the cygwin dependency,